-4.4 Remote participants whose quality of voice communication is such that they cannot be understood should be prepared to provide their comments and questions by text through the remote participation tool, in particular if so requested by the Chairman of the meeting.
+3.4 Remote participants whose quality of voice communication is such that they cannot be understood should be prepared to provide their comments and questions by text through the remote participation tool, in particular if so requested by the Chairman of the meeting.
 Any other comments entered in a chat window are not considered as a part of the discussion.

-4.5 Where technical issues impact a number of [remote] participants, then the Chairman shall decide whether to continue the meeting, or to suspend it until a solution can be found.
+3.5 Where technical issues impact a number of participants, then the Chairman shall decide whether to continue the meeting, or to suspend it until a solution can be found.

 Reference in Bibliography: